 There are probably 100 topics that we could have picked!
 But we limit the techniques to seven areas, all presented by folks with real-life experience on the mission field or deep, long-term involvement with missionaries.

-Over the next few weeks, we’re going to share highlights from those presentations.
+Over the next few weeks, we’re going to share highlights from those presentations, in a series called Flourish.
 Not all of you who read this blog serve as missionaries — but Jesus’ call to abide with him isn’t just for missionaries, either!
 We hope that any follower of Jesus will find some helpful advice here.

 Some of these ideas will hit you and you will love them.
 Others might not be quite as impactful.
 And that’s OK — indeed, it’s simply a reflection of the diversity of the Body.
 As you read, we suggest you ask yourself: What is God teaching me through this post?
 What is he prompting me to work on?
 How is he leading me to dig deeper, to live life with more connection to him?